MAFS ring to be auctioned off for child in need

 A Dunedin man is hoping the final reminder of ''what was not meant to be'' can be used to help a child in need.

-The pair was matched by experts, agreed to marry when they first met and had to decide if they wanted to remain married by the end of the series.
-Rather than keep or sell the ring, Mr McClelland gave it to a Dunedin family hoping to raise $150,000 for surgery in the United States.
+The pair were matched by experts, agreed to marry when they first met and had to decide if they wanted to remain married by the end of the series.
+Rather than keep or sell the ring, McClelland gave it to a Dunedin family hoping to raise $150,000 for surgery in the United States.

 Three-year-old twins Harry and Ollie Finch were born prematurely at 29 weeks after having twin-to-twin transfusion syndrome.

-At 6 weeks old, Harry was diagnosed with cerebral palsy and will not be able to walk or stand independently.
+At six weeks old, Harry was diagnosed with cerebral palsy and will not be able to walk or stand independently.

-He has been accepted for surgery in the United States, which will give him a better chance of walking on his own — but it comes with a $150,000 pricetag.
+He has been accepted for surgery in the United States, which will give him a better chance of walking on his own — but it comes with a $150,000 price tag.

-Mr McClelland played rugby with Harry's dad, Hayden, years ago and offered to give them the ring to auction. ''I think it's [the ring] just the final reminder of what was not meant to be,'' he said.
+McClelland played rugby with Harry's dad, Hayden, years ago and offered to give them the ring to auction. ''I think it's [the ring] just the final reminder of what was not meant to be,'' he said.

 ''I just really felt that someone else could benefit from it.''

-Harry's story had ''tugged at his heartstrings''.
+Harry's story had ''tugged" at his heartstrings.

-Mr McClelland took the ring to the Finchs' house on Monday night and met Harry.
+McClelland took the ring to the Finchs' house on Monday night and met Harry.

 ''He's adorable.
 I'm a bit of a tough guy but stuff like that . . .
 I'd hate to think what they are going through.''